Skip to Content

 Lake Louise

-HI Lake Louise Alpine Centre – For budget travelers, you really can’t go past the Hi Lake Louise.
+HI Lake Louise Alpine Centre – This is my top pick for budget travelers.
 I’ve stayed here numerous times and always enjoy it.
-The rooms are basic but they have a kitchen and a really good bar and restaurant onsite.
+The rooms are basic, but they have a kitchen and a really good bar and restaurant onsite.
+Dorm rooms start at $50 CAD and private rooms start around $140 CAD.

 Banff Town

 Fairmont Banff Springs – If you came to Banff for a luxury stay then the Fairmont Banff Springs is your only top choice.
 This luxurious hotel has 11 restaurants and cafes, 2 pools, a spa, and wellness center, a bowling alley, a tennis court, and more.
-Oh, and did I mention the views!
+Oh, and did I mention the views!?
+Rooms start around $925 CAD.

 Parks Canada Pass Quick Info